gerwitz/hgc-v12/src/site/index.md

 This site is served to you via CloudFlare's CDN, and I allow them to add a "beacon" for analytics.
 By [their privacy policy](https://www.cloudflare.com/en-gb/privacypolicy/) they serve as a GDPR data processor.
 You can read [how they preserve your privacy](https://blog.cloudflare.com/privacy-first-web-analytics/#what-does-privacy-first-mean).

-Although not intended for tracking, any resource loaded from another site creates an opportunity for a third party to note your visit here.[^itp] The type is served by rsms.me also via CloudFlare's CDN.
+Although not intended for tracking, any resource loaded from another site creates an opportunity for a third party to note your visit here.[^itp]  If you use search, the Lunr script is loaded from [unpkg](https://unpkg.com/).
+[Lunr](https://lunrjs.com/) is open source and has no reason to log activity.
+Still, the requests to unpkg.com present a "leak surface" so worth disclosing.

 [^itp]: Your exposure depends on how [privacy-mature](https://webkit.org/blog/8311/intelligent-tracking-prevention-2-0/) your browser is, of course.

-If you use search, the Lunr script is loaded from [unpkg](https://unpkg.com/).
-[Lunr](https://lunrjs.com/) is open source and has no reason to be log activity.
-Still, the requests to unpkg.com present a "leak surface" so worth disclosing.

 ## Rights